WIP: Nissan Skyline R34 GTR V-Spec II

 In the last image, I added the headlight cover to get a feel for the volume of the car.

-WINDOW SEAL CONSTRUCTION
+SIDE WINDOW SEAL

 I did a bit of work on the windows today.
 I finally got the curvature of the windows right.
 Now it nice and snug in the door frame.
 I also added window seals.
 I may come back to windows just to check the seals, so there are no gaps.

-HEADLIGHT ASSEMBLY & CONSTRUCTION
+HEADLIGHT ASSEMBLY

 Today, I did a bit of work on the headlights.
 I find those so tedious to make.
 I build part by part.
 They are all intersecting at the moment.
 I am not too fussy about that to be honest.
 Its going to be all chrome and behind a plastic clear housing, effected by refraction I think I can get away with it.